paullepoulpe/master-thesis/src/04_LMS.md

 `Exp[T]` is an interface that represents an expression of type `T`.
 Constants and symbols are the only elements implementing that interface.
 Composite operations are defined using `Def`s and can only reference symbols or constants.
 All the symbols that are referenced by a definition are called its dependencies and get be queried through the `syms` function.

 During program evaluation, each definition is associated with a symbol, and that symbol is returned in place of the value for use in subsequent operations (see [@virtualization] & [@tagless] for the mechanism through which this is achieved).
-This allows LMS to automatically perform common subexpression elimination (CSE) on the IR.
+This allows LMS to automatically perform common sub-expression elimination (CSE) on the IR.
 Every repeated definition in the user's program will be associated with the same symbol in the generated IR.
 To illustrate how it works, consider the following example.

 ```scala
 val x1 = x0 + 2